migramirez2/Harmony-ONE/progress/theo-perisic.md

 ---

+2024-09-26 Thu: Extensive troubleshooting for multisig issues with providing liquidity to Lend, will attempt again tomorrow.
+Reviewed upcoming projects and next steps with Stephen.

 2024-09-25 Wed: Reached out to Across Protocol team for potential bridge expansion.
 Created relevant Harmony information document for Harmony1bot.

 2024-09-24 Tue: Completed first draft of Q3 review.
 Outreach to Utility DAO following liquid staking launch, uONE.
 Rebalancing review for adding more liquidity to Swap.